OscarGitProjects/member-register-minimal-webapi-backend/Readme.md

 This project i did to learn to build a minimal API that uses Dapper as a object mapper.
 Its a minimal API for a member register.
+I have one api that uses Stored procedures to access the database and i have added one api that uses SQL to access the database.

 Minimal API in .Net 6
 https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-6.0

 Dapper at GitHub
 https://github.com/DapperLib/Dapper

 Learn dapper
 https://www.learndapper.com/